Prathiba1/test_for_git/Example.md

 ### Trainers
 Ash.
 Mark.
-Hi, I am lot too, need more trial and error prathiba
+Hi, I am lot too, need more trial and error testing, by prathiba prathiba
 Hello!!!
 You are the new trainer
 I am lost ............